This post may contain affiliate links, for more information please read our disclaimer on affiliate links.

 Excellent question!
 Even after spending 7 hours exploring Meow Wolf I’m still not sure I know the answer…

-On paper Meow Wolf is an immersive, interactive art exhibit imagined into existence by nearly 500 artists, and largely funded by George R.R.
+On paper Meow Wolf is an immersive, interactive art exhibit imagined into existence by hundreds of artists, and largely funded by George R.R.
 Martin (the author of Game of Thrones).

 In experience Meow Wolf is an enormous interactive psychedelic playground that assaults your senses with a myriad of textures, smells, colors, lights, and sounds.
 Truly, it is unlike anything we’ve ever seen, and Tom and I have certainly seen some things (Read our Burning Man preparation guide or my story of going to Burning Man alone)!